 Inclusion is also at the forefront of club ambitions.
-Having achieved the kite mark for excellence from Disability Bowls England some years ago, the club has recently launched an initiative, in conjunction with Bristol Access Sport, to provide extra sessions and access for persons considered as less able in one area or another.
+Having achieved the kite mark for excellence from Disability Bowls England some years ago, the club works with Bristol Access Sport and the Bowls Development Alliance to provide extra sessions and access for persons considered as less able in one area or another.
 These are considered as pan disability sessions for all to attend but more specialist sessions are envisaged should demand arise.